-Pas De Deux represented Belguim in the 1983 Eurovision song contest and finished 18th of 20 entries.
+Pas De Deux represented Belguim in the 1983 Eurovision song contest and finished 18th out of 20 entries.
 Their song, Rendez-vous was deemed unsafe for the conservative juries.
 Cardiocleptomanie is the B-Side of their second single, Mani Meme.
 It’s a fantastic slice of repetitive minimal wave that gets better every passing year.

 07 Simple Minds – Hunter And The Hunted (Virgin LP, 1982)

 Their zenith.
-New Gold Dream was recorded between spring and summer 1982 and everything clicked into place.
+New Gold Dream was recorded between spring and summer 1982 when everything clicked into place.
 Hunter And The Hunted features a guest keyboard solo from Herbie Hancock who happened to be in the Townhouse at the time.
 It’s a dazzling, spiralling cameo and a crowning moment on an absolutely perfect album.
 “Play a wee bit Herbie!”

 08 Eurythmics – The First Cut (Instrumental) (RCA LP, 1984)

 The remix album of Touch, appropriately named Touch Dance, is not held in high regard by the group.
 This instrumental version of The First Cut, remixed by Francois Kevorkian, is cosmic in its hypnotic, almost locked groove.
 Their sublime soundtrack for 1984 would follow later on in the year.

 09 Tin Tin – Hold It (Extended Version) (WEA 12″, 1983)